 Patents protect inventions, which for game designers translates into mechanics.
 Unlike trademarks or copyrights, patents DO have to be registered.
 In general, if it were a patented game/mechanic that you were concerned about, patents effectively only last about 20 years (from date of filing, if filed after 1995) in the U.S., after that it would be public domain.

 You can’t (or at least will have a difficult time trying to) patent individual mechanics for the reason you can’t trademark a single word.
-You must patten a very specific collection of mechanics that you call a game.
+You must patent a very specific collection of mechanics that you call a game.
 Due to their specific nature, patents are incredibly hard to enforce (a major reason why I warn against doing it), especially on derivative works that don’t copy rules verbatim.
 Just obtaining the patent in the first can cost well in excess of $5000.
 Defending it will be much more.
 This is more profit than almost all of you will ever likely make off a game.

-For example, while it’s arguable that Wizards of the Coast could defend their patent that calls turning a card sides in a card game “Tapping” – who is going to have the money to fight them on it.
+For example, while it’s arguable that Wizards of the Coast could defend their patent that calls turning a card sideways in a card game “Tapping” – who is going to have the money to fight them on it.
 So it is best to just avoid the issue and use another word like exhaust.

 You can apply for a provisional patent application (filing fee of about $110) to be able to state the game is “patent pending”.
-The filer has one year to file a corresponding utility application, if desired.
+The filer has one year to file a corresponding utility application if desired.
 So if you really feel you must go down this road, at least try doing this and seeing if your game is a hit before continuing farther.

 Public Domain & Creative Commons: